 Collaborative Divorce: Overview

-An emerging trend in the field of alternative dispute resolution, the collaborative law concept is a structured and cooperative out-of-court approach to problem-solving.
-It allows those in a legal dispute to work together with their attorneys toward a solution in a positive, results-focused setting.
+An emerging trend in alternative dispute resolution (ADR) is collaborative law.
+This is a structured and cooperative out-of-court approach to problem-solving.
+It allows those in a legal dispute to work with their attorneys toward a solution in a positive, results-focused setting.

 Background and Development

-The collaborative law process was founded in the early 1990's by Minnesota family law attorneys who were looking for a more civil, straightforward and fairer approach to divorce cases.
-Today, a large number of national, regional, and state collaborative law groups exist, in addition to the recently formed International Academy of Collaborative Professionals.
+Founded in the early 1990s by Minnesota family law attorneys, the collaborative law process aims for a more civil, straightforward, and fair approach to divorce cases.
+Today, several national, regional, and state collaborative law groups exist.
+There's also the recently formed International Academy of Collaborative Professionals.

-Most of these organizations focus on the application of collaborative law principles to family law (typically divorce and related disputes).
-However, recent trends show an increase in the use of the collaborative process to resolve disputes that arise in employment and business relationships.
+Most of these organizations focus on applying collaborative law principles to family law issues.
+This typically involves divorce and child-related disputes.
+But the techniques are being seen to help resolve conflicts in employment and business relationships.

 The Collaborative Divorce Process

-In the majority of collaborative law negotiations, the parties are able to arrive at a settlement agreement resolving all disputes at issue.
-For example, spouses who decide to use the collaborative process to finalize a divorce may complete successful negotiations and enter into a comprehensive written agreement.
-The agreement validates the divorce and states the arrangements related to issues like child support, custody, visitation, and division of property.
+The parties arrive at a settlement agreement, which resolves all disputes involved in the divorce.
+Once the divorcing couple completes negotiations, they enter into a comprehensive written agreement.
+The agreement validates the divorce and states the arrangements related to child support, custody, visitation, alimony, and property division issues.

 Benefits of Collaborative Divorce

-Taking divorce to court generally means parties spend money for each side and its attorney to find information that is otherwise shared during the collaborative process.
-Sometimes, however, the collaborative process can be more expensive if the parties are unable to complete the process and then decide to pursue litigation in the end anyway.
+Taking a divorce to court means the parties spend money to find information shared during the collaborative process.
+Sometimes, the collaborative process can be more expensive if the parties cannot agree and pursue litigation anyway.

-In addition to money and time saved, by avoiding family law litigation, collaborative law participants and their families may be spared a certain amount of stress on themselves and on their family relationships.
-The details of a divorce tend to stay more private through ADR methods, which is another benefit.
+Collaborative law participants can spare some stress on themselves and their family relationships.
+The details of the divorce can remain confidential through ADR methods, which is another benefit.

-If you're considering filing for divorce or currently involved in a divorce, support, custody, or property division dispute, consider your options.
-Maybe a collaborative divorce would offer a positive resolution to your situation.
+Are you considering filing for divorce?
+Or are you involved in a divorce, support, custody, or property division dispute?
+Consider your options.
+A collaborative divorce would offer a positive resolution to your situation.

 Contact an attorney with collaborative family law experience.
-A local, experienced divorce lawyer will be able to explore all of your options with you and advocate on your behalf.
+Only an attorney can give you legal advice and protect your rights.
+A local, experienced, collaborative divorce lawyer will be able to explore all your options with you and advocate on your behalf.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help